mazerunner70/housef3/docs/import-export-design.md

 ## Overview

 This document describes the design and implementation of a comprehensive import/export system for the HouseF3 financial management application.
-The system enables users to backup their complete application state and restore it in the same or different environment.
+The system enables users to backup their complete application state and restore it in the same or different environment using **FZIP (Financial ZIP) files**.

 ## Objectives